 - 20 contact hours – 14 hours face to face classes and 6 hours supervised learning per week for 60 weeks (6 terms)

-– 20 contact hours – 14 hours of Work Placement and 6 hours of supervised learning per week for 20 weeks (2 terms)
+- 20 hours per week of Work Placement for 20 weeks (2 terms)

 - 10 hours self-directed learning activities per week during each term